Apply now!

 Applicants who do not meet the above requirements must submit English language test scores no more than two years old:

-- TOEFL iBT Scores (in-person or online exams): minimum of 80
+• TOEFL iBT Scores (in-person or online exams): 80

 Note: iBT scores below 104 will require additional coursework or testing to work as a Teaching Assistant (TA).

-Note: All graduate students are required to enroll in an English language course (UWP225 or UWP226 or equivalent) during their first academic year, unless:
+Note: All graduate students are required to enroll in an English language course during their first academic year, unless:

 UC Davis has three English Language requirements for international students.
 If you do not plan to apply for a Teaching Assistant position, you do not need to fulfill the third requirement.

-All graduate students are required to enroll in an English language course (UWP225 or UWP226 or equivalent) during their first academic year, unless they meet any of the conditions listed above.
+All graduate students are required to enroll in an English language course during their first academic year, unless they meet any of the conditions listed above.

-Notes: you cannot mix & match TOEFL scores from different tests.
+Notes: you cannot mix and match TOEFL scores from different tests.
 TOEFL Home Edition is allowable.

 Students are required to only take one of the available courses that fulfill the requirement, but they may choose to take more if they would like more language or writing instruction.
-Besides UWP 225 and UWP 226, another way to satisfy the first-year requirement is by taking courses that are considered equivalents by the Graduate Council.
-These equivalents are all undergraduate courses.
-See below for more detail.
+Recommended course options include:

 TA/AI (Teaching Assistant/Associate Instructor) Language Proficiency requirement: